Please note: the Safety Standards are currently being updated

 • At all times the school board’s weather and insect procedures are the minimum standards.
 In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed.

-• be aware of and respond to changing weather and water conditions prior to and during the excursion; and
+• be aware of and respond to changing weather and water conditions prior to and during the activity; and

-• cancel, postpone or alter the excursion if conditions put students’ safety at an elevated level of risk (for example, wind, temperature, lightning storms, fog).
+• cancel, postpone, or alter the activity if conditions put Students’ safety at an elevated level of risk (for example, wind, temperature, lightning storms, fog).

 • Do not swim if there are any indications of hazardous weather (for example, lightning, high winds).
 If hazardous weather approaches, leave the water immediately.
 Prior to allowing students back into the water, there must be a 30-minute lapse from the last visual observation of lightning or sound of thunder.
 If possible, consult local weather radar predictions and Canadian lightning danger maps.